 Kiss My Aster: A Graphic Guide to Creating a Fantastic Yard Totally Tailored to You by Amanda Thomsen

 This book came out last year and it a good basic and fun to look at.
-It’s premise is to have an interactive book in today’s interactive world.
-It’s short and to the point and filled with brightly colored graphs making a easy venture into the world of gardening for all types people and spaces.
+Its premise is to have an interactive book in today's interactive world.
+It's short and to the point and filled with brightly colored graphs making an easy venture into the world of gardening for all types of people and spaces.

 You Grow Girl by Gayla Trail

 This is another basic published in 2005 but may just be the one to help out newbies or those who just aren't confident in their garden.
 It's also a paperback with lots of fun graphics and interesting basic garden ideas in a practical and affordable fashion.
 Just the way I like it.